 What is the Sierra Club?

 The Sierra Club was founded in 1892 with John Muir as it's first president.
 It was a group formed to explore and enjoy regions of the Pacific Coast, to publish authentic information concerning them and to preserve the forest and other natural resources of the Sierra Nevada Mountains.
 However, the group was overwhelmingly white, as the panel on page 106 shows.
 Many of it's early members also had links to white supremacist movements and held beliefs on eugenics.
-You can find our more about the groups earlier members and links to white supremacy on the Sierra Club website(this will open in a new window).
+You can find our more about the groups earlier members and links to white supremacy on the Sierra Club website.

 Now lead a discussion with your whole class using the information on the proactive conservation worksheet to explore what they could all do to help the natural environment.